 The TÜling talk series is a venue for talks on a wide range of topics in linguistics, with speakers from Tartu, Estonia and elsewhere.
-Talks take place on Tuesdays, from 4:00–5:15 p.m, either at Jakobi 2-428 or on Zoom (please see below). and are open to everyone, with time after the talks for questions and discussion.
+Talks take place on Tuesdays, from 4:00–5:15 p.m, either at Jakobi 2-438 or on Zoom (please see below) and are open to everyone, with time after the talks for questions and discussion.
 Abstracts are provided in the language of the presentation.

 Suggestions for potential speakers are very welcome: if a guest is coming to the university or colleagues in Tartu are interested in presenting a talk, please get in touch with the organisers (contact: email@example.com).
 Anyone interested in joining the mailing list is also asked to write to the same address.

 Most TÜling talks will take place in Jakobi 2-438.
 A few will take place on Zoom.
 This information is specified for each talk individually.
 Please check our mailing list, the website or Facebook for updated information.

 Here is the Zoom link for online talks (passcode 990981).

 Contemporary French is unique among the Romance languages in having no lexical stress.
 Stress is instead assigned post-lexically to the final syllable of a small group of words ("group stress") and is closely associated with intonation.
 Comparatively little is known about the loss of lexical stress, other than that the earliest descriptions of French pronunciation from the 16th century appear to already describe a group stess system.